mozaik-association/mozaik/docs/4Event_module.md

 This functionality allows you to create, modify and manage all the events related to your organisation.

-Various informations can/must be completed on a event form :
+Various information can/must be completed on a event form :

 - The standard information of the event (name, dates, organizer...)
 - The interests related to the event.